Block Island RI: Slow Down and Walk

-WHY GO: The smallest and closest of the New England Islands (along with Martha’s Vineyard and Nantucket), it’s slightly over an hour from New London, CT by high-speed ferry to Block Island RI, a baby-chick shaped chunk of land just 7 miles long and four miles wide.
+The smallest and closest of the New England Islands (along with Martha’s Vineyard and Nantucket), it’s slightly over an hour from New London CT, on the high-speed ferry trip to Block Island, Rhode Island, a baby-chick-shaped chunk of land just 7 miles long and four miles wide.

 Block Island Ferry

-New London to Block Island High Speed Ferry Docks in Old Harbor
+The New London to Block Island High-Speed Ferry Docks in Old Harbor

-GETTING TO BLOCK ISLAND: There are several ways to get here, if you don’t have your own boat.
-Jump on the Block Island Hi-Speed Ferry from Point Judith RI ($37.85 round trip), Newport RI ($50.50 round trip), or Fall River MA ($60.60 round trip) – foot traffic only, additional fee for bikes.
+There are several ways to get to Block Island from the East Coast for a day trip or longer vacation.
+Jump on the Block Island Hi-Speed Ferry from Point Judith, RI, Newport RI, or Fall River MA – foot traffic only, additional fee for bikes.

 FYI – Any Block Island Beach is one of the Getaway Mavens’ quirkiest places to propose in Rhode Island.